shorepine/alles/README.md

 l = velocity (amplitude), float 0-1, >0 to trigger note on, 0 to trigger note off.
 n = midinote, uint, 0-127 (note that this will also set f). default 0 p = patch, uint, 0-999, choose a preloaded DX7 patch number for FM waveforms.
-See patches.h and alles.py. default 0 R = q factor / "resonance" of biquad filter. float. in practice, 0 to 10.0. default 0.7.
+See patches.h and alles.py. default 0 P = phase, float 0-1. where in the oscillator's cycle to start sampling from. default 0 R = q factor / "resonance" of biquad filter. float. in practice, 0 to 10.0. default 0.7.
 S = reset voice, uint 0-9 or for all voices, anything >=10. resets every voice parameter to default. s = sync, int64, same as time but used alone to do an enumeration / sync, see alles.py